-On August 5, 2021, the Company announced a new share repurchase program to purchase up to an aggregate of \$500.0 million of the Company's ordinary shares to be executed.
-Acquisitions pursuant to the stock repurchase program may be made from time to time through a combination of open market repurchases, privately negotiated transactions, accelerated share repurchase transactions, and/or other derivative transactions, at the Company's discretion, as permitted by securities law and other legal requirements.
-Pursuant to the program, as at December 31, 2021, the Company repurchased and cancelled 3,090,082 ordinary shares at an average price of \$24.50, for aggregate gross costs of \$75.8 million (€67.1 million).
-Directly attributed transaction costs of €0.1 million were incurred.
-During 2022, the Company repurchased and cancelled a further 1,160,547 ordinary shares in open market transactions at an average price of \$26.23 for aggregate gross costs of \$30.5 million (€26.8 million) under this authorization.
+On November 6, 2023, the Company's Board of Directors authorized a new share repurchase program to purchase up to an aggregate of \$500.0 million of the Company's ordinary shares.
+Acquisitions pursuant to the share repurchase program may be made from time to time through a combination of open market repurchases, privately negotiated transactions, accelerated share repurchase transactions, and/or other derivative transactions, at the Company's discretion, as permitted by securities laws and other legal requirements.
+This new program replaces the previous authorization which was established in August 2021 and finished at the end of 2023.
+The new program will expire at the end of 2026.